Two Day Grand Canyon Rafting

 Where to Stay

-We recommend staying at the Hualapai Lodge the night before and/or the night after your expedition.
-The trip has an early start and this is the only lodging option in Peach Springs.
-There are train tracks that run near the hotel, so if you are a light sleeper we recommend bringing ear plugs.
+We recommend staying at the Hualapai Lodge the night before and the night after your expedition.
+The trip starts early and this is the only lodging option in Peach Springs.
+While trips typically get back between 5:30 and 7:30 pm, they sometimes return later.
+Train tracks run near the hotel, so for light sleeper we recommend bringing ear plugs.

 Your lodging reservation can be cancelled up to 3 business days before your check-in date in order to receive a refund.
 Cancellations within 3 business days of your check-in date cannot be refunded.